EASA Pilot Licensing for gliders, PART-SFCL, became effective on 8th April 2020.

-- Class II Instructor (FI) – can perform all training apart from 1st solos and 1st cross-country flights.
+- Class II Instructor FI(S) – can perform all training apart from 1st solos and 1st cross-country flights.

-- Class I Instructor (FE) – senior instructors who can send students on their 1st solos and 1st cross-country flights
+- Class I Instructor FE(S) – senior instructors who can send students on their 1st solos and 1st cross-country flights

 In addition there is a Chief Flying Instructor (CFI) rating who manages the instructors at a gliding club.

 EASA PART-SFCL and the IGSA Operational regulations sets out the standards appropriate to each rating.

 Forms for apply for Bronze , Silver, Gold, Diamond and others can be found on the forms page.

 The licence is an SPL – Sailplane Pilot License.
 Two classes of Medical are available for use with the SPL.
 With a Class 2 medical, the SPL is ICAO compliant and may be used in any country subject to that country’s regulations.
 With a LAPL medical, the SPL is only valid for use within the EU and EAA excluding the UK.
 Only AME’s will be able to perform medicals in Ireland.
-In addition, an SPL will be required for pilots that receive remuneration (this is not applicable in Ireland as there are not commercial gliding operations).
+In addition, a Class 2 medical will be required for pilots that receive remuneration (this is not applicable in Ireland as there are not commercial gliding operations).